m-hcb/InstaManager/README.md

 ## Terms of Service
 Do not use this software for marketing purposes, send spam or commit crimes.

+## Downloads
+You can download the latest version (here)[https://github.com/ozankaraali/InstaManager/releases]

 ## License
 MIT License
 Copyright (c) 2017 Ozan Karaali